mertcloud/CDE_vHoL/README.md

 ### Overview

-In this section, you will create, configure and execute Spark jobs manually via the CDE UI.
+In this section, you will create, configure and execute Spark Jobs manually via the CDE UI.
 You will manage application files and Python Virtual Environments with CDE Resources.
 CDE Resources can be of type "File", "Python", or "Custom Runtime".
 You will start by creating a File Resource to manage your application code (Spark and Airflow files) and dependencies.
 Then you will create a "Python Resource" to utilize custom Python libraries in a CDE Spark Job run.
 Finally, you will run the created jobs and validate the results.

-You will work with the following Spark jobs that create the target schema, load data into it and run data quality checks.
+You will work with the following Spark Jobs that create the target schema, load data into it and run data quality checks.

 * **create.py**: Creates the target schema and iceberg tables